preconstruct/preconstruct/site/docs/tutorials/monorepo.md

 export default 2;
 ```

-## Setting up Preconstruct to build all our packages
+## Setting up Preconstruct to build all our packages {#setting-up-preconstruct-to-build-all-our-packages}

 Now that we have Yarn workspaces and our packages setup, we can install and setup Preconstruct.